Yiranluc/Wordle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Deliverables
-## Link to the repo
+## Link to the repo:

 https://github.com/Yiranluc/bingfan-tian-yiran-wang-project2

-## This project is deployed on Netlify and Vercel
+## This project is deployed on Netlify and Vercel:

 You can start playing this game on https://main--stellular-heliotrope-3b28b3.netlify.app/home or https://wordle-bice.vercel.app/home.
 We also created a json server for storing all the valid English words this game can identify in another [Github repo](https://github.com/Yiranluc/Json-Server).
 This Json server is deployed to Cyclic and you can see two